OUR OUAZ COUNSELING CENTER WILL BE CLOSING FOR THE SUMMER ON APRIL 30, 2021.

 How Faculty & Staff Can Refer Students to OUAZ Counseling Center:

-- In low/medium risk situations, where no immediate danger exists, please notify your supervisor about the student of concern.
-The information will then be passed on to the CARE team and a referral to the Counseling Center will be initiated.
+- In low/medium risk situations, where no immediate danger exists - please notify your supervisor about the student of concern.
+The information will then be passed on to the CARE Team and a referral to the Counseling Center and other appropriate services will be initiated.

-- In high risk situations, where a student may be an immediate danger to self or others - please notify Dean of Student Affairs and the counselor immediately.
+- In high risk situations, where a student may be an immediate danger to self or others - please notify Campus Safety and Dean of Student Affairs immediately, for a wellness check to be completed.
+The counselor will be notified, as needed and appropriate.

 - If you speak to the student about your concern for them and the student agrees to a referral to the Counseling Center, please fill out the attached referral form and email it to the counselor (This process allows for referral source to be notified of outcome of referral as stated in the form; please review form before using it).